-The basic rules of squash are outlined below – if you would like the full rules they can be downloaded on this page too.
+The basic rules of squash are outlined below – if you would like the full rules they can be downloaded at the bottom of this page..

 1. Squash equipment